 3.6.
 In addition to the specific disclosures of personal data set out in this Section, we may disclose your personal data where such disclosure is necessary to comply with our legal obligations or to protect the vital interests of any individual.

 3.7.
 Third parties, indicated in this Section, may be established outside the European Economic Area (“EEA”).
-In case we transfer your personal data out of the EEA, we will take all the necessary measures to ensure that your privacy remain properly secured, including, where appropriate, signing standard contractual clauses for the transfer of data.
-To find out more information regarding appropriate safeguards, you may contact us via email: email@example.com.
+In case we transfer your personal data out of the EEA, we will take all the necessary measures to ensure that your privacy remains properly secured, including, where appropriate, signing standard contractual clauses for the transfer of data.
+To find out more information regarding appropriate safeguards, you may contact us via email: firstname.lastname@example.org.

 4. HOW LONG WE STORE YOUR DATA?